 - Preliminary testing of attitudes, awareness and preferences for shade and green infrastructure in the setting of this small regional city.

 Bendigo is a small to mid-sized Australian city with an urban population of just under 100,000 people (ABS, 2019).
-Bendigo is located 150 kilometres north west of metropolitan Melbourne and is experiencing population growth driven by various factors including metropolitan ‘spill-over’, regional (rural) population centralisation and broad economic restructure.
-Bendigo city features built heritage and urban landscapes drawn from a 19th century European imaginary that are superimposed onto a landscape of dry forest, intermittent waterways and abandoned gold mining sites.
+Bendigo is located 150 kilometres northwest of metropolitan Melbourne and is experiencing population growth driven by various factors including metropolitan ‘spill-over’, regional (rural) population centralisation and broad economic restructure.
+Bendigo City features built heritage and urban landscapes drawn from a 19th century European imaginary that is superimposed onto a landscape of dry forest, intermittent waterways and abandoned gold mining sites.
 It has a relatively low rainfall (510 mm/year) and relatively high summer temperatures and a high annual proportion of clear, sunny days (BoM, 2019)

 Despite a gold mining urban history, by the beginning of the 20th century gold became harder to extract, mining declined and the city stagnated.
 In 1901 the population was 39,400, declining until the 1950s.
 From the early 1970s the population began to grow due to industrial investment, the decentralisation of government functions and the establishment of higher education institutions.

 Over the last twenty years population growth has been sustained, averaging over 1.5% per year, which is high in comparison to many urban areas, but it also exhibits an ageing population, and high levels of socio-economic disadvantage when compared to metropolitan Australia.

 The urban morphology of the city is atypical for an Australian urban centre, and it is driven by three distinct patterns;